 Morris and John believe that Joseph is killed in a train crash and not wanting the authorities to find out, they ship home what they believe to be their uncle’s body – and hence Michael finds a coffin containing a perfect stranger on his doorstep.

-Before you can shout ‘fratricide’, the landscape is cluttered with corpses, bumbling detectives (Tony Hancock) and a mad surgeon (Peter Sellers).
+Before you can shout ‘fratricide’, the landscape is cluttered with corpses, a bumbling detective (Tony Hancock) and a mad surgeon (Peter Sellers).

 Based on a story by Robert Louis Stevenson, the film is rife with plots, counter-plots, mix-ups and a wild chase with lots of character cameos, gags, jokes and slapstick sequences amusingly tied together.